codebystu/msp1-tshg-final/README.md

 ![404 page](assets/documents/404.png)
 ### Features Left To Implement
 -   _Future features_
-    - Horizontal slide show scrolling type menu of video content with multipl band videos to choose from.
+    - Horizontal slide show scrolling type menu of video content with multiple band videos to choose from.
     - Additional audio clips.
     - A functioning onsite store where users can buy merchandise and music direct from the band.
     - Updated content, every song is based on a real life story of human endeavour, some inspiring, some heartbreaking and some just very odd..